ncsu-cga/research.package/_pages/survey.md

 ```

 > **What Answer Format does the Form Step has?**
 > As every Question Step, a Form Step also needs an Answer Format.
 Since it has multiple questions embedded it would be difficult to figure out which Answer Format to use.
-To solve this Research Package has a special Answer Format, the [RPFormAnswerFormat](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormAnswerFormat-class.html).
+To solve this Research Package has a special Answer Format, the [`RPFormAnswerFormat`](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormAnswerFormat-class.html).
 Since a Form Step can only take this specific Answer Format you don't have to give it to it.
 Research Package sets the corresponding value automatically as part of the constructor.

 ### Completion Step
 Although it's not obligatory, creating a Completion Step and appending it to the list of steps is a good idea because we can assure the user that we saved the result and the survey is over.
-Here's how to create an [RPCompletionStep]():
+Here's how to create an [`RPCompletionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPCompletionStep-class.html):

 ``` dart
 RPCompletionStep completionStep = RPCompletionStep("completionStepID")